DN-debug/peux-os-sitebuild/src/pages/keybindings.md

 sections:
   - content: >
       The below keybindings are only specific to i3WM.
-The general purpose keybindings such as for launching applications or menus are not included here.
+The general purpose keybindings i.e for launching applications or menus are not included here.

       ![](/images/violet-lime.png)